 The Attraction of Scent

 I like to add Pro Cure gel scents to all these lures to help seal the deal.
 The new Outdoor Line Downrigger Dynamite gel scent is a proven winner for saltwater salmon and includes UV attractant, herring, anchovy, sardine, and bite stimulants in the form of amino acids.

 If I’m putting scent on a flasher I will always apply it to the bottom end of the flasher on the glow side.
 There’s no sense in dulling down the shiny side of the flasher with a bunch of gel.
 Herring scent is the name-of-the-game in most situations unless I’m trolling around rocky structure that might hold shrimp.
 In that case I’ll go with a shrimp-based scent like Pro Cure Shrimp/Krill or Shrimp/Anise.
 Another scent that works great is Pro Cure’s Bloody Tuna Anise.
 On occasion I’ll cut a small herring strip and add it to the top hook of my hoochie or Ace Hi Fly to make it a little more enticing.

 A Note on Shakers

-These three rigs will catch blackmouth throughout the sound and in some situations that can include undersize blackmouth.
+These three rigs will catch blackmouth throughout the Puget Sound and that can include undersize blackmouth, as well.
 If you continue encountering these small blackmouth either leave the area or switch to bigger gear.
-4 inch spoons, whole herring, and at times 4 and 5 inch plugs will greatly reduce the number of shaker encounters.
+4 inch spoons, whole herring, and even 4 and 5 inch plugs will greatly reduce the number of shaker encounters.
 Not only are we responsible for taking care of the resource but you’re not fishing effectively if you’re towing around a small shaker on your gear all day.

 Good luck to you this winter blackmouth season and don’t be afraid to share your fish pics and stories with us over on the Outdoor Line forums.
-And if you’ve got any tips or additions to any of this I’m all ears!
+And if you’ve got any other blackmouth fishing tips I’m all ears!